-7) M2A\32G (M.2 Socket 3 Connector)
+7) M2A_32G (M.2 Socket 3 Connector)

-The M.2 connector supports M.2 SATA SSDs and M.2 PCle SSDs and support RAID configuration through the Intel® Chipset.
-Please note that an M.2 PCle SSD cannot be used to create a RAID set either with an M.2 SATA SSD or a SATA hard drive.
-To create a RAID array with an M.2 PCle SSD, you must set up the configuration in UEFI BIOS mode.
+The M.2 connector supports M.2 SATA SSDs and M.2 PCIe SSDs and support RAID configuration through the Intel® Chipset.
+Please note that an M.2 PCIe SSD cannot be used to create a RAID set either with an M.2 SATA SSD or a SATA hard drive and can only be used to build a RAID set with UEFI.
 Refer to Chapter 3, "Configuring a RAID Set," for instructions on configuring a RAID array.